 Skip to main content

-After two full years of #WFH, the politics and little irritations of office life aren’t looking so bad now, are they?
-With Labor Day approaching and lots of employers insisting that people come back the office at least three days a week as soon as the start of September, this seems as good a time as any to reflect on the literature of work and life at the office.
-If your RTO date is right after Labor Day – or if you’re already back – here are some of the best literary depictions of life at the office, and nonfiction books about work as a creative, a waiter, and more.
-It’s our take on the best novels for those seeking a great book set at work to read before sliding back into the fray.
+With Labor Day approaching, this seems as good a time as any to reflect on the literature of work and life at the office.
+Here are some of the best literary depictions of life at the office, and nonfiction books about work as a creative, a waiter, and more.
+It’s our take on the best novels for those seeking a great book set at work or about office life to read before sliding back into the fray.

 What are the best novels and books about work and office life?

-When we think about great works of fiction, we generally assume that they take place in the domestic sphere, or in the personal lives of their protagonists.
+When we think about great works of fiction, we generally assume that they take place in the domestic sphere, or in the personal lives of their protagonists – or on a battlefield or the high seas.
 But most of us spend a great deal of our lives at work.
 And the dramas that play out there often have significant impact on what happens at home.

 So here at Dandelion Chandelier, we decided to turn our attention to the best novels about work and office life.
 Fiction about the practical matter of making a living.
 Tales of what we’ll endure to be gainfully employed.
 Books about the struggle to make a living; the toll employment can take on us; the crazy coworkers who become like family; the ill-advised workplace romances; the tedium of a low-paying role.